felixge/node-style-guide/Readme.md

 var foo = (a === b) ?
 1 : 2;
 ```

-## Do not extend built-in prototypes
+## Avoid to extend built-in prototypes

 Prefer to not extend the prototype of native JavaScript objects.